macchiato-dev/ristretto/app-view.md

 - [x] Add list of tabs
 - [x] Style tabs
 - [x] Allow italic preview tabs (in tabs-new)
-- [ ] Open document clicked in sidebar in preview tab
+- [x] Open document clicked in sidebar in preview tab
-- [ ] Add two initial tabs with content and make it switch between content
+- [x] Add two initial tabs with content and make it switch between content
-- [ ] Upon clicking a preview tab, make tab non-preview
+- [x] Upon clicking a preview tab, make tab non-preview
-- [ ] Upon editing a preview tab, make tab non-preview
+- [x] Upon editing a preview tab, make tab non-preview
+- [ ] Make it open new tab on closing last tab, and only show welcome preview tab on load
+- [ ] Add new tab button
 - [ ] Make it pull deps content from content in tabs, controlled by option in notebook.json
 - [ ] Make tab content show in sidebar
 - [ ] Make content in sidebar be deletable